tzh-goon/platform_timezone/README.md

 # platform_timezone

-A flutter plugin for getting the local timezone of the os.
-And It is migrated to v2.
+A flutter plugin for getting the platform timezone.

 ## Getting Started